Our commitment to your safety and well-being during the current COVID-19 outbreak:

 Please be advised we are no longer accepting cash payments whatsoever to reduce the spread of COVID-19.

-We recommend wearing masks and gloves when travelling during quarantine.
+Masks are MANDATORY when travelling on our buses.
 We will have masks for sale on the bus, at $5.00 each.

 Your Driver may request that passenger wear a mask depending on a number of factors including: